Episode 88

 Well, he had medication, but didn't take his medicine.

-So, because of that,
+So because of that,

-And so, he made his own ghillie suit, as it were, out of mud, sticks, leaves, things like that.
+he was out in the woods and he thought that he was back in Vietnam.
+And so he made his own ghillie suit, as it were, out of mud, sticks, leaves, things like that.

 And he was up there in the hills naked and